SierraTecnologia/Facilitador/docs/inspiracao/decoy/quick-start.md

 ## Step 8 - Create an admin account

-Create yourself an admin account by running `php artisan decoy:admin` in the [console](console) and answering its prompts.
+Create yourself an admin account by running `php artisan facilitador:admin` in the [console](console) and answering its prompts.

 ![](assets/img/create-admin.gif)